complxalgorithm/TweetKeywordMapper/README.md

 You can then download ArcGIS Pro if you have a Windows machine, and that will automatically install the latest version of ArcPy.

 ### Run
 Once the program is downloaded onto your machine and all of the requirements are met, you can now run the program.
 Support is available to run the program as a package, or by using a shell script.
-Both of these support a four argument/parameter options.
-More options are currently under development.
+Both of these support four argument/parameter options.

 #### Python
 The program runs as the <em>tweetkeywordmapper</em> package.